Become sought-after all over the world as a professional landscape architect.

 We founded New Zealand’s first professional qualification in landscape architecture in 1969, making our programme the most established in the country.
 Our researchers and lecturers are recognised internationally for their creativity and expertise.

 We will expose you to a broad mix of design, ecology, planning, field tours and real-world projects.
-You’ll learn how to sketch, map and communicate your ideas, as well as learn first-hand from some of the country’s leading designers.
+You’ll discover how to sketch, map and communicate your ideas, as well as learn first-hand from some of the country’s leading designers.

 Bachelor of Landscape Architecture (Honours)